Paid Sick Time

 • Please refer to your department for specific procedures.
 Sick time should be approved in advance when possible.
 Sudden illnesses that result in absence must be reported to the employee's supervisor as early as possible.

-• Employees who are absent from work for more than three consecutive work days due to a qualifying reason under Family and Medical Leave will have the period of absence credited to their Family and Medical Leave entitlement.
+• Employees absent from work for more than three consecutive work days due to a qualifying reason under Family and Medical Leave will have the period of absence credited to their Family and Medical Leave entitlement.

 What Happens to Your Benefits?